-What is spread in trading?
+What are spreads in trading?

-In forex and CFD trading, spread can be thought of as the brokerage fee for executing a position.
+In forex and CFD trading, the spread can be thought of as the brokerage fee for executing a position.
 When buying, the price will always be higher than the real market value, and when selling it will be below it.

 What are CFDs?

-In its most basic form, a CFD (‘contract for difference’) is a financial derivate used to speculate on price movements of financial markets like shares, crypto, forex, commodities, and indices.
+A CFD (‘contract for difference’) is a financial derivate used to speculate on price movements of financial markets like shares, crypto, forex, commodities, and indices.

 Choosing the right broker for a commission-free trading account can be an overwhelming process.
 There are so many different factors to consider and it’s easy to get lost in all of the choices available.
 Save yourself time by reviewing our list of brokers before you make your decision.
 We provide information on how each company offers commission-free trades, as well as their terms and conditions which may include hidden fees associated with opening accounts at some firms.
 Which of these brokers do you think would offer customers the most benefits